Jithendarramagiri1998/react-ap/README.md

-Here's the complete and well-structured `README.md` file combining your setup instructions for building and deploying a containerized React app on ECS Fargate using AWS CodePipeline:
+# 🚀 Build and Deploy a Containerized React App on AWS ECS Fargate via CodePipeline

+This guide walks you through building, containerizing, and deploying a React application using **Docker**, **AWS ECS Fargate**, and **AWS CodePipeline**.
+It includes infrastructure setup, IAM roles, auto-scaling, and troubleshooting tips.

 ---

-# 🚀 Build and Deploy a Containerized App on ECS Fargate via CodePipeline

-This repository demonstrates how to **build, containerize, and deploy a React application** on **AWS ECS Fargate** using **AWS CodePipeline**.

----

-## 📁 Folder Structure
+## 📁 Project Structure

 ```plaintext
 my-react-app/